Lady Mountbatten: Vicereine of India

-At a rally in Singapore, Edwina was knocked over in a surge of people, prompting Jawaharlal Nehru and Louis Mountbatten to link arms and push through the crowd to help her.
-The incident led to the three dining together, and as Louis Mountbatten recalled, they "talked about everything under the sun," marking the start of their friendship.
-Shortly afterwards, Mountbatten became the last Viceroy of India, and this newly formed friendship played a pivotal role in the final phase of the British Empire in India.
+At a rally in Singapore, Edwina was knocked over in a surge of people.
+Jawaharlal Nehru and Lord Mountbatten linked arms and pushed through the crowd to help her.
+The incident led to the three dining together, and, as Mountbatten later recalled, they "talked about everything under the sun", marking the beginning of their friendship.
+Edwina's younger daughter, Pamela, denied the rumours that her mother was engaged in an affair with Nehru.

-Edwina Mountbatten was the last vicereine of India, serving during the final months of the British Raj and the first months of the post-Partition period (February 1947 to June 1948) when Louis Mountbatten was the last viceroy of India and then, after the partition of India and Pakistan in June 1947, the governor-general of India, but not of the Dominion of Pakistan.
+Shortly afterwards, Mountbatten was appointed the last Viceroy of India.
+Edwina served as the final vicereine during the closing months of the British Raj and the first months of the post‑Partition period (February 1947 to June 1948), when Mountbatten became Governor-General of India, though not of the Dominion of Pakistan.

+From 28 October 1947 she was styled Countess Mountbatten of Burma, following her husband's elevation to an earldom.
+In the aftermath of the violence that accompanied Partition, Edwina's priority was to mobilise the large‑scale relief efforts required, work for which she was widely praised.
+She also organised cholera vaccinations and sanitation facilities for displaced people.